Wreck Diving Vessels

 The wreck known as the Double East are the remains of a wooden barge carrying a cargo of large granite blocks.
 The remains of the wooden hull can be seen surrounding the blocks and provide good hunting for lobster.
 The granite blocks rise 15' from the bottom stacked so that fish can easily swim in between.
 The wreck lies in 75' of water 7 miles off of Holgate, NJ.
 Return to Top

 The Great Isaac was a 185 ft long, 37 ft wide V-4 ocean going tug.
 General Ship and Engine works in Boston, Massachusetts finished construction in 1944.
 While towing the Thomas M Cooley through a dense fog bank on April 16, 1947, the Great Isaac was struck on her port side by the Norwegian freighter, Bandeirante.
 Captain McCleary and his 27 crew abandoned ship and luckily were picked up by the Bandeirante where they watched their vessel sink before their eyes.
+Today you can dive this fantastic three dimensional shipwreck which remains totally intact.
+She lies in 85-100 ft of water on her port side and is buried so that only half of her hull rises above the sea bed.
+Experienced wreck divers often penetrate this wreck looking for artifacts and lobsters.
+It's a wonderful wreck to dive but do remember it is easy to get disoriented due to its extreme angle at which the vessel lies.
+Return to Top

 The Gulf Trade was traveling off Barnegat Light, NJ when she was torpedoed by the German U-boat U-558.
 The ensuing explosion split the tanker in half just aft of the bridge section.
 The bow section sunk in 60' of water, 4 miles off Barnegat Light.
 The stern drifted 9 miles offshore before sinking.
 Of the 34 man crew, only 16 survived.
 Return to Top